Akane-banashi: Sanmeitei

 Karashi competed with Akane and Hikaru in the Karaku Cup as Karashi Nerimaya; specializes in "adapted rakugo", which takes a classic story and adds modern elements.
 While somewhat smug and prickly, Karashi very intelligent, observant, and talented in everything he does, including being a two-time champion of the Karaka Cup.
-He is a zenza studying under master Enso Sanmeitei (三明亭円相, Sanmeitei Enso).
+He is a zenza studying under master Enso Sanmeitei (三明亭円相, Sanmeitei Enso), and was promoted to futatsume during the timeskip.